 menu and in a location apart from other guests, as follows:

-Breakfast each day will be in Schlessman Commons, a five minute walk from each of the three lodging buildings.
-From Monday through Saturday breakfast is a “distributed buffet”,
+- Breakfast each day will be at the Nugget.
+From Monday through Saturday breakfast is a “distributed buffet,”

 which means a number of items pre set on each table, such as hard